International Students - ACG Senior College

 We would like you to mix with the other students and our general policy is to treat you the same as them.
 However, we do understand that you are a long way from home and may not have the same level of support or understanding of how things work in New Zealand.
 We are here to help you.

-A significant number of our students move overseas to study for tertiary qualifications and once they have finished their A Levels, they have the qualifications to support such ventures in countries such as Australia, the United Kingdom, the United States of America and, of course, Asia.
+A significant number of our students move overseas to study for university qualifications and once they have finished their A Levels or IB Diploma, they have the qualifications to continue at university in Australia, the United Kingdom, the United States, Canada, and of course, Asia.

 Some students prepare for overseas study by completing their IELTS and SATs whilst still at ACG Senior College.